idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ##### Functions

 Custom functions belonging to modules or themes should be scoped as "underscore + module/theme name + description".
-For example, custom functions in the "CLIENT Paragrahs" module, could be scoped as:
+For example, custom functions in the "CLIENT Paragraphs" module, could be scoped as:

 - `_client_paragraphs_format_into_list`
 - `_client_paragraphs_get_external_news`